dotnet/roslyn/docs/features/nullable-reference-types.md

 _Describe warnings from user-defined conversions._

 ### Assignment
-Nullability of the righthand side flows to the lefthand side unchanged.
+For `x = y`, the nullability of the converted type of `y` is used for `x`.
 Warnings are reported for top-level and nested nullability mismatches.
 ```c#
 notNull = maybeNull; // assigns ?; warning
 notNull = oblivious; // assigns ~, no warning